Diving in Bohol: What You Need to Know

-Alona Beach is the most popular beach in Bohol, and it’s a great place to grab a beer, watch the sunset and sunbathe.
+Alona Beach is one of the best tourist spots in Bohol.
+It is the most popular beach on the island, and it’s a great place to grab a beer, watch the sunset and sunbathe.
 There are, of course, lots of other beaches all over the island as well!
 When night comes, you can enjoy the bars and restaurants of Alona, including Ken’s which has a quiz on Thursday nights.
 There’s also a fantastic vegan restaurant near Alona – which is a bit of a rarity for the Philippines – called Shaka.

 Enjoying the countryside is a great thing to do in Bohol.
 You can either rent a motorbike and explore independently, or do a countryside tour.
 Tours go to the Chocolate Hills, to Tarsier sanctuaries (they’re the smallest marsupial on the planet and they’re only found in South East Asian island) and a buffet boat ride along a river, amongst other things.
 I did the countryside tour, and it was a fun, cheap way to see all the attractions.
 Click here to book a Bohol countryside tour via Klook.

 Below are some things that I would highly recommend for diving in Bohol.
 You can click through on each item to purchase.

 - A Go-Pro and Diving Case